jSith/RealCornHacks/README.md

 open-source repositories that can change as a developer's interests and skills change.
 In order to do this, user data, including their email, password, and preferences are saved in a MySQL database to be sent week after week.
 Emails are built through the MailMessage class and sent via an SmtpClient.

+# How to Run
+Inside Visual Studio, select Cornhacks 2019 as the project solution and click IIS Express.